canonical/k8s-snap/docs/src/howto/install/multipass.md

 # Install with Multipass (Ubuntu/Mac/Windows)

-**Multipass** (https://multipass.run/) is a simple way to run Ubuntu in a virtual machine, no matter what your undelying OS.
+**Multipass** <https://multipass.run/> is a simple way to run Ubuntu in a virtual machine, no matter what your underlying OS.
 It is the recommended way to run Canonical Kubernetes on Windows and macOS systems, and is equally useful for running multiple instances of the `k8s` snap on Ubuntu too.

-## Installing Multipass
+## Install Multipass

-Choose your OS for the install proceedure
+Choose your OS for the install procedure

 ````{tabs}